Our Saviour Lutheran Church (Baltimore)

-Our Saviour Lutheran Church in Baltimore, Maryland, is affiliated with the Southeastern District of the Lutheran Church – Missouri Synod.
+Our Saviour Lutheran Church in Baltimore, Maryland, United States, is affiliated with the Southeastern District of the Lutheran Church – Missouri Synod.
 The building is noted as one of the first in America to combine the architecture of the Early English and Norman periods and is prominently located at 3301 The Alameda.

 History

 The congregation of Our Saviour Lutheran Church purchased its present site at 33rd Street and The Alameda from the Frank Novak Realty Company in 1919 and in 1920 constructed a wood frame chapel that seated 200.
 On August 8, 1921, a fire burned the rear half of the chapel, destroying the pipe organ that the congregation had brought with them from their former home on E. Fairmount Avenue in Baltimore.

 Plans to have architect J.A.
 Dempwork design a church were abandoned with the arrival of Pastor Rev. Adolph John Stiemke in 1924; he guided the congregation toward building a stone church, and hired the architecture firm of Frohman, Robb, and Little—the same firm that designed Washington National Cathedral.
 Initial sketches and preliminary plans were provided in June 1927, and Edward A. Wehr of Pittsburgh was chosen as the general contractor.
 Stiemke would remain as pastor until 1961.

 Ground was broken on November 25, 1928 and the cornerstone for the present building was laid on August 4, 1929.
 Dedicated on September 7, 1930, Our Saviour Lutheran Church is still known as one of “the finest small churches in America.”